Myths of a job as a graduate management consultant

 It's important to meet deadlines and clients have to come first.
 As a deadline draws near you have to be prepared to put in the hours and evening plans can sometimes go out the window.
 Effective time prioritisation allows you to maintain a good work/life balance.
 It's worth taking time to get to know the ethos of a firm you're thinking of joining because some have the mentality that leaving when the bell rings means you don't have enough to do.
 Others take the view that consultants work late when the work requires it, but it's not expected every night of the week.

 This very much depends on the consultancy, with operational consultants typically spending more time on client site than strategy consultants.
-At Credo the vast majority of our work is led from the London office.
+At Teneo Consulting the vast majority of our work is led from the London office.
 When our consultants are working away from home we try to enforce a policy of coming back to the office on Fridays.
-This way Credo consultants are in regular contact with colleagues and very rarely spend a weekend away from home.
+This way Teneo consultants are in regular contact with colleagues and very rarely spend a weekend away from home.

 I don't think this will upset too many budding consultants out there!
 Consultants generally develop a high level of business knowledge very quickly, enabling them to take on early responsibility.
 This does not come without hard work and a willingness to make some sacrifices.
 A successful consultant can certainly expect decent take-home pay, although I'd say it's fair pay for the work we do.